The Case for Commissioning

 • Attitude is Everything

 This year’s competition focuses on stewardship by an individual, team, or collective group displaying an example our newly defined core competencies and our values.
-Everything that we do is built on Integrity, Service Excellence, and Innovation, and this past year we have decided to take it a step further by adding six core competencies that we believe all of Melink employees should portray.
+Everything we do is built on Integrity, Service Excellence, and Innovation, and this past year we decided to take it a step further by adding six core competencies that we believe all of Melink employees should portray.

 • “Not only does he ALWAYS do a fantastic job on all the projects he works on, he looks out for the development of the other technicians”